-Will you go blow pop, caramel apple pop, or tootsie pop?
+Will you use blow pops, caramel apple pops, dum dum pops, or tootsie pops?
 I went with the tootsie pop ghost option.

-Another customization option is to make the ghost’s face with googly eyes.
+Another customization option is to make a ghost face with googly eyes.
 I used a black marker for convenience.

 If I had used googly eyes, I probably would have wanted to store them upright to ensure the eyes did not get caught on anything.

 In addition to googly eyes, you could use pipe cleaners to make little funny arms.
-You could also replace tissues with white tissue paper, coffee filters, or white napkins to achieve a different shape in the body of the ghost.
+You could also replace tissues with a white sheet of tissue paper, coffee filters, or white napkins to achieve a different shape in the body of the ghost.

 But I like them just the way they are…